Nursing, B.S. - Traditional (4 years)

 Students are allowed to progress in the Nursing Program under the following criteria:

-- All grades in required science courses must be a B- or higher.
+All grades in required science courses must be a B- or higher with the following exceptions:

-- All grades in required nursing courses must be a B- or higher.
+All grades in required nursing courses must be a B- or higher with the following exceptions:

-- Students who earn one C+ in one of the three nursing courses offered during the sophomore year, N200, N216 or N219 may progress without repeating the course.
+- Students may earn one C+ in a nursing course and progress without repeating the course.

-- A second grade of C+ or less in either a science prerequisite or nursing course in the sophomore year will result in dismissal from the nursing major.
+- Only one grade below a B- in a nursing course will be allowed.
+A second grade in a nursing course below a B- will result in dismissal from the nursing program.

 - A student is allowed to withdraw only from one nursing and one science course for academic reasons only.
 Withdrawals for non-academic reasons will be considered on a case-by-case basis.